Vivojay/mariana-music-player/README.md

 recommend train
 like
 dislike
+sleep <duration> [pause|stop] [fade <duration>] sleep status|cancel tools status|install|repair
 download-ml <URL> [mp3|flac|wav|m4a|opus] [output path]
 ```

+Sleep timers are session-only.
+They default to pausing and fade perceptually
+over the final ten minutes (or the whole timer when shorter), without replacing
+the user's base volume.

+## Desktop updates and state

+Packaged releases keep immutable application resources separate from settings,
+SQLite, logs, `lib.lib`, lyrics, and model state in the operating system's user
+data directory.
+Legacy source-tree state is copied and verified on first launch
+without deleting the originals.

+The signed desktop updater checks the stable GitHub Releases channel shortly
+after startup and every six hours.
+It downloads in-app but will not install
+while playback, a sleep timer, a command, or a profiler transaction is active.
+A verified SQLite/configuration backup is required before restart-and-install.
+Release publication is manual and fails closed when the platform tool manifest,
+Apple notarization credentials, Windows signing certificate, or Linux signing
+key is absent.

 `lib.lib` remains the human-editable list of library roots.
 Mariana indexes it
 incrementally in SQLite: unchanged files are not re-probed, renames retain their